tazaraz-school/computer-vision-2/epipolar_inconsistency/README.md

 5. Install all the required packages for dust3r, which is described in their README.md file.

+6. Change the model_name to the respective path: ~/computer-vision-2/epipolar_inconsistency/dust3r-main/naver.

-6. Run the epipolar_inconsistency.ipynb or epipolar_script.py (for side-by-side videos with their respective heatmap).
+7. Run the epipolar_inconsistency.ipynb or epipolar_script.py (for side-by-side videos with their respective heatmap).